Menu

 dunnage

-Dunage, (slender wooden board to freight or between cargo and freight to ensure stability and ventilation, to protect cargo)
+Danage, (a long wooden board to protect cargo by laying between deck and cargo or between cargo and cargo to improve stability and ventilation, etc.)

 dunnage yard